-There is a moment where Eve feels something inside her settling down.
-She is afraid it is the part of her that needs a purpose other than herself.
-The part of her that is always at someone else's beck and call.
+There's a moment where Eve feels something inside her settling down.
+She's afraid it's the part of her that needs a purpose other than herself.
+The part of her that's always at someone else's beck and call.
 But maybe this time, in the service of good, that part of her will be a strength and not a weakness?

 "Are you done with me?"
 Kennedy sounds bored.
 She picks a piece of lint off her shirt.
 Eve notices she's really well dressed.

 "Where did you get that sweater?"
 Eve asks.

 "A little boutique near the Forum.
 We get a discount.
 The woman who owns it is an ex-watcher."
 Kennedy cocks her head, studying Eve.
 "Maybe if you work out, and Giles says not to kill you, I'll take you there."
 Her smile is feral, too, but in a different way than Buffy's or Illyria's.

 Eve feels sort of at home.
 "I'll hold you to that."
 Not that she can afford much.
 Wolfram and Hart have frozen her assets.
 She looks at Giles.
 "We do get paid, right?
 Unlike the smurfette, I am not doing this out of the goodness of my heart."